OliverCodez/VerusPay/readme.md

 [Wallet Server & Verus Chain Tools Install Guide and Script](https://github.com/joliverwestbrook/VerusPayInstallScripts/blob/master/README.md)

 After the install finishes, it will display IMPORTANT information for you to write down in a secure location.
 BE SURE TO WRITE THIS INFORMATION DOWN.

+### Upgrade Steps

+To upgrade from any version below v0.3.0 you MUST first upgrade your VerusChainTools and wallet daemon server settings, following the steps found [here](https://github.com/joliverwestbrook/VerusPayInstallScripts)

 ### Install & Configuration Steps